 Here are some tips to help you lose weight and get on the road to healthy eating:

-Choose foods high in starch and fiber.
-Foods high in starch and fiber, like fruits, vegetables, dry peas, and beans as well as whole-grain (as opposed to highly processed) cereals, pasta, rice, and breads, are excellent substitutes for high fat foods.
-They are lower in calories than foods high in fat and are also good sources of vitamins and minerals.
+Choose foods high in fiber.
+Foods high in fiber include fruits, vegetables, dry peas, and beans, as well as whole-grain (as opposed to highly processed) cereals, pasta, rice, and breads.
+They are low-calorie and are good sources of vitamins and minerals.

 Choose whole-wheat vs. processed starches.
 Not all starches are equal.
 In general, you should choose whole-grain instead of processed starches.
 One guideline is to avoid starchy foods that are predominantly white in color – for example, white bread, potatoes, pasta, or rice.
 Whole-grain foods have higher nutritional value and generally leave you feeling fuller, which will also help prevent you from overeating.

 Limit serving size.
 To lose weight, it's not just the type of foods you eat that's important, but also the amount.
 To take in fewer calories, you need to limit your portion sizes.
-Try especially to take smaller helpings of high calorie foods like high fat meats and cheeses.
+Try especially to take smaller helpings of high-calorie foods like higher-fat meats and cheeses.
 And try not to go back for seconds.

 Keep a food diary.
-Keep track of what you eat, when you eat and why, by writing it down.
-Note whether you snack on high fat foods in front of the television, or if you skip breakfast and then eat a large lunch.
+Write down what you eat, when you eat and why.
+Note whether you snack on high-fat foods in front of the television, or if you skip breakfast and then eat a large lunch.
 Once you see your habits, you can set goals for yourself.

-.
+Exercise.
 Another important ingredient to losing weight is increasing physical activity.
-Cutting down on fat and calories combined with regular physical activity can help you lose more weight and keep it off longer than only eating less or only exercising.
+Cutting down on calories and getting regular physical activity can help you lose more weight and keep it off longer than only eating less or only exercising.
 Exercise can also lower blood pressure.
 People who are physically active have a lower risk of getting high blood pressure than people who are not active.
 You don't have to be a marathon runner to benefit from physical activity.
 Even light activities, if done daily, can help lower your risk of heart disease.
 Take the stairs instead of the elevator, or park farther away from the entrance so that you have to walk farther.